EVORA-project/evora-ontology/models/docs/observedMutations.md

 # Slot: observed mutations (observedMutations)

-_The specific mutations that have been identified and documented in the nucleic acid sequence_
+_The specific mutations that have been identified and documented in the nucleic acid sequence._